-The project may entail the excavation, removal and moving of more than 10m^3 of soil, sand, pebbles or rock from nearby watercourses on site.
-The project may also entail the infilling of more than 10m^3 of material into the nearby watercourses.
-The Groot Rivier runs through the site, as well as associated tributaries and minor drainage lines.
+"The infilling or depositing of any material of The project may entail the excavation, removal and moving of more than 10m3 of soil, sand, pebbles or rock from nearby watercourses on site.
+The project may also entail the infilling of more than 10m3 of material into the nearby watercourses.
+The Groot River runs through the site, as well as associated tributaries and minor drainage lines.
 Upgrading and widening of the access road leading to the site may require the removal of material.

-This access road will be widened and upgraded for the project, with a width ranging between 4-8m.
-The total length of the access road to the site is approximately 10km, approximately 3km of which is considered to be new road (with a width not exceeding 8m).
+The existing gravel road will be widened and upgraded for the project, with a width ranging between 4 - 8m.
+The total length of the access road to the site is approximately 6km (portions of which are considered new road, with a width not exceeding 8m).